codibre/fluent-iterable/advanced-examples/nested-flattening-with-back-reference.md

   )
 ```

-Those nested fluent operation can become very messy when you business rule starts to become more complicated.
+Those nested fluent operation can become very messy when your business rule starts to become more complicated.
 Luckily, fluent offers you a powerful operation called **flatJoin**.
 With flatJoin, you can automatically obtain the items of each nested level with just one operation, like that:

 ```ts
 fluent(invoices)